frequently asked questions about online therapy

 -

-I believe that quality mental health care should be accessible, while also needing to sustain my practice so I can continue showing up fully for my clients.
-To help bridge this tension, I reserve two sliding scale spaces for clients who cannot afford my full fee.
+reserve two sliding-scale spaces for clients who cannot afford my full fee.
 These spaces are currently full, but I maintain a waitlist for when an opening becomes available.

-If you are looking for more affordable options right now, I’ve included a list of lower-cost therapy resources below that may be a good fit:
+If you're looking for more affordable options right now, here are some resources that may be a good fit: